mara/mara-google-sheet-downloader/README.md

 patch(mara_google_sheet_downloader.config.gs_user_account_refresh_token)(lambda:"...initial_refresh_token...")
 ```

+## Setup access to sheets to be downloaded

+All sheets which should be accessed by the downloader must be shared with the email address associated with these
+credentials.
+This email address is:

+* for user account credentials: the email address of the user who created the credentials.
+* for service accounts: the email address of the service account itself (e.g. "*@*.iam.gserviceaccount.com").
+  This email address is e.g. included in the json file you can download.

 ## CLI

-This package also contains a small cli app which downlaods a google sheet and ouputs it as csv.
+This package contains a small cli app which downloads a google sheet and outputs it as csv.

 You can use it stand alone, see `python -m mara_google_sheet_downloader --help ` for how to use it.